-For those whose lives are troubled by sickness, mental illness or physical violence: May their families, friends and supporters renew their trust and security in loving relationships.
+For those whose lives are troubled by sickness, mental illness or physical violence:

+May their families, friends and supporters renew their trust and security in loving relationships.
 May all members of the Church be instruments of healing.
-Together we pray.

 For our planet and all its people especially those affected by war, violence, climate change and natural disasters.